joypixels/emojione-assets/README.md

 # EmojiOne Assets

-This repository hosts all of the EmojiOne image assets which can be used to add emoji support to your projects.
+This repository hosts all of the EmojiOne image assets & corresponding font files (thanks @maximbaz) which can be used to add emoji support to your projects.
 For more information and usage examples please see our main repository:

 > [EmojiOne](https://github.com/emojione/emojione)
 > [![npm version](https://img.shields.io/npm/v/emojione.svg)](https://www.npmjs.com/package/emojione) [![npm downloads](https://img.shields.io/npm/dt/emojione.svg)](https://www.npmjs.com/package/emojione)